willjeong204/Project-Elena/README.md

 # Project-Elena
 CS520 group

+For a more detailed documentation, please refer to "EleNa - User Documentation" file.

-To run the program, please execute Main.java from IDE
+To run the program, please do the following steps:
+$ ant
+$ ant Main